 When it comes to consumer legislation the main resources of information for your consumer rights in Ireland are:

-- The European Consumer Centre (ECC) Ireland, for cross-border consumer complaints, i.e. complaints against a trader based in another European Union or European Economic Area country.*
+- The European Consumer Centre Ireland, for cross-border consumer complaints, i.e. complaints against a trader based in another European Union or European Economic Area country.*

-CHECK THE TERMS & CONDITIONS
+CHECK TERMS & CONDITIONS

 When things go wrong you should look through the Terms and Conditions of your purchase of goods contract, travel package documentation or airline ticket.
 These should be easily located on the trader’s website.
 That is where you should find clear information about refunds, cancellation policies, non-delivery and complaints procedures.

-CONTACT THE TRADER
+ENGAGE WITH THE TRADER